What is a Proxy Statement?

 #5 – Auditors Change

-A change in the auditing company is another thing mentioned in the proxy statement.
-It will provide the reason for the switch from one auditing company to another, which can be due to the disagreement on accounting or maybe because of the legal changes.
+Another thing mentioned in the proxy statement is a change in the auditing company.
+It will provide the reason for switching from one auditing company to another, which can be due to the disagreement on accounting or maybe because of the legal changes.

-- If the company gives too much disclosure or divert from the core purpose, then it could lead to overloading of the information to the shareholders.
+- If the company gives too much disclosure or diverts from the core purpose, it could overload the information to the shareholders.

 - When the information is more, it becomes a time-consuming task, and investors, in that case, might not read the whole document.

-This has been a guide to what is Proxy Statement and its definition.
-Here we why it is important to shareholders along with practical examples, advantages, and disadvantages.
+This has been a guide to what is Proxy Statement.
+Here we explain Proxy Statement’s examples, advantages, and disadvantages in detail.
 You can learn more about accounting from the following articles –